loidolt/loidolt-design/src/posts/wood-spoon-repair/index.md

 tags: ["Woodworking"]
 ---

-# Summary
+## Summary

 Quick fix for a wooden spoon that was ruined after being run through the dishwasher.

-Due to the oily nature of wooden kitchen utensils, I had to reinforce the glue joint between the original spoon wood and new maple block with a couple metal pins.
+Due to the oily nature of wooden kitchen utensils, I had to reinforce the glue joint between the original spoon wood and the new maple block with a couple of metal pins.
 After adding the pins I was able to shape and repair the spoon without the maple block breaking off.

 Refinished with a mineral oil/ beeswax mix.